menu

 Demographics

-The education level of Section citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.12% of adults 25 and older in Section have a college degree.
+The percentage of adults in Section who are college-educated is close to the national average for all communities of 21.84%: 18.12% of the adults in Section have a bachelor's degree or advanced degree.

 The per capita income in Section in 2022 was $25,631, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,524 for a family of four.
 However, Section contains both very wealthy and poor people as well.